jundalisay/spblist/content/en/material/principles/part-2/chapter-09d.md

 Specifically, we fixed them by:
 - applying c onto particles as particle-shapes instead of applying it onto space
-- removing the reality of the 'simultaniety of time' and instead keeping it a human policy for analyzing certain phenomena
+- removing the reality of the 'simultaneity of time' and instead keeping it a human policy for analyzing certain phenomena
 - replacing the Minkowski spacetime with 2D spacetime slices, and the Metric Tensor with the timespace particle

-We deny the simultaniety of time as a real phenomenon and instead see it as the desire of the measurer to have a definite answer.
+We deny the simultaneity of time as a real phenomenon and instead see it as the desire of the measurer to have a definite answer.
 For example, instead of getting the answer `1.12345` in one time, `1.1234` at another, and `1.123` at another, we can set it to a standard 3 decimal places to always come up with `1.123`.

 For judging space, the timespace particle becomes the most important concept, especially since it is in the upper spatial sublayer close to the aethereal layer.
 This replaces mass in Newton's system and the stress-energy tensor in that of Einstein.